CarbonDrive-Meridian/CarbonDrive_Project/README.md

 **CarbonDrive** connects drivers, companies, and blockchain in a seamless ecosystem:

-**- Drivers rewarded instantly:** Each eco-driving action (like smoother acceleration or fewer harsh brakes) generates a micro-reward, often worth just a few cents.
+- **Drivers rewarded instantly:** Each eco-driving action (like smoother acceleration or fewer harsh brakes) generates a micro-reward, often worth just a few cents.

-**- The micropayment challenge:** Traditional banks can’t process millions of $0.05 or $0.10 transactions daily — fees would exceed the payment itself.
+- **The micropayment challenge:** Traditional banks can’t process millions of $0.05 or $0.10 transactions daily — fees would exceed the payment itself.
 Most platforms solve this by tracking IOUs in internal databases, which are not real money and lack transparency.

-**- Our approach:** On Stellar, every micro-reward is settled directly on-chain.
+- **Our approach:** On Stellar, every micro-reward is settled directly on-chain.
 If a driver earns eight cents, our Soroban smart contract mints exactly 8¢ in $CDRIVE tokens to their Stellar wallet, instantly and at near-zero cost.

-**- Cash-out made simple:** When drivers accumulate a comfortable balance (e.g., $10), they tap `Cash Out`. **CarbonDrive** aggregates their tokens and sends one PIX transfer in Reais to their bank account — turning thousands of micro-events into one macro-payment.
+- **Cash-out made simple:** When drivers accumulate a comfortable balance (e.g., $10), they tap `Cash Out`. **CarbonDrive** aggregates their tokens and sends one PIX transfer in Reais to their bank account — turning thousands of micro-events into one macro-payment.

-**- For companies:** The tokens collected from drivers are bundled and sold in bulk as auditable carbon credits, directly addressing corporate ESG and compliance needs.
+- **For companies:** The tokens collected from drivers are bundled and sold in bulk as auditable carbon credits, directly addressing corporate ESG and compliance needs.

 → **CarbonDrive** makes micropayments feasible, transparent, and scalable — turning daily driving behavior into a new class of carbon credits.